Skip to main content

 If you start the conversation thread with the sender, you won't be able to mark their message as spam.

 If you incorrectly mark a sender's message as spam, you can unmark it.
 From the Spam messages view, select the message and click the warning icon.
-Their message will return to your main conversations inbox so you can receive their messages again.
+Their message will be returned to your main conversations inbox so that you can receive their messages again.

 Contacting Outschool Trust & Safety:

 Outschool Trust & Safety Team works to keep our learners, families, educators, staff, and platform assets safe.
 A dedicated team of professionals is available to help you with your worries.
-For most questions, our online chat can direct you to helpful articles.
+For most questions, our online chat can direct you to helpful articles and resources.

-If you are still looking for the answers, you will be directed to an agent who will help route your ticket correctly; this is the fastest and most efficient way to reach a team member.
+If you are still seeking answers, you will be directed to an agent who will assist in routing your ticket correctly; this is the fastest and most efficient way to reach a team member.
 If you’d prefer email, please visit Outschool Support's contact information page here.

 If you have questions about routine safety issues, you can contact support@outschool.com.
 These will be triaged and answered within 2-3 business days.
-Sending direct messages to safety that are not "safety-related" could result in your ticket being misrouted and delayed, so always send non-safety-related issues to support@outschool.com.
+Sending direct messages to Safety that are not safety-related could result in your ticket being misrouted and delayed.
+Therefore, always send non-safety-related issues to support@outschool.com.

 Our Emergency Safety email should be used to report life-threatening or dangerous situations (those involving the immediate physical safety or well-being of a child or teacher in a classroom).
-Remember, this is like a fire alarm, so other non-emergency situations should be sent to Outschool Support instead.
+Remember, this is like a fire alarm; therefore, other non-emergency situations should be directed to Outschool Support instead.
 Abuse of this email could result in a warning or even removal from the platform.

 As a reminder, SafetyEmergency@outschool.com should only be used in cases needing more immediate and time-sensitive intervention, such as self-harm, abuse, suicidal ideation, stalking, credible threats to harm others, witness of drug abuse/alcohol, child home alone, child with a dangerous weapon that could injure, action needed for a life-threatening medical emergency, etc.